 1. Create the perfect place to relax with a moody color scheme

 Combining a deep emerald shade reminiscent of traditional metro tiles with an on-trend scalloped design, these Fish Scale green tiles from Otto Tiles reflect the light from the copper bath, creating a dreamy backdrop for luxuriating.
 The tiles are complemented by its handmade Birds design.
 Inspired by the Amazon rainforest, the hardwearing ceramic tiles are the perfect, waterproof way to add a statement print to your traditional bathroom ideas list.

 2. Add opulence to a traditional bathroom with a double console basin

 The exposed design of the washstand, here in a smart stainless steel finish with matching taps, lets the richly colored marble top do the talking, while a hanging rail provides useful towel storage.

 3. Use natural pieces to add character

 Evoke the serenity of the natural world by incorporating raw materials into your traditional bathroom ideas design scheme.
 Mandarin Stone 's Lavastone basin is created from volcanic boulders sourced from Indonesia, and each basin is unique in size, color and design.
 Pair it with the beautiful mink-gray shaded Fume Emperador honed limestone tiles to complete the natural look.

 4. Look to freestanding furniture for the perfect storage solution

 'Investing in a single piece of freestanding furniture, like our Chawton dresser, or Shepton cabinet, can be the perfect solution for creating a little storage wherever you want.
 It looks the part in every corner of the house.'

-The smallest traditional bathroom can still be grand.
+Grand traditional bathroom ideas can still work beautifully in small spaces.
 Accentuate the height of the room by pairing marble-effect tiles with a statement monochromatic wallpaper, like Zoffany’s Richmond Park design which evokes the beauty of nature.
 Add to the luxe look with metallic accents such as C.P.
 Hart’s bespoke heated towel rail and Samuel Heath Style Moderne Flow taps in Urban Brass which pop against the white.